 If you can find no leak, have your Toyota dealer test the cap pressure and check for leaks in the cooling system.

-To prevent burning yourself, do not remove the coolant reservoir cap or air release valve when the engine is hot.
+To prevent burning yourself, do not remove the radiator cap when the engine is hot.

 Coolant type selection

 Use of improper coolants may damage your engine cooling system.